-Adultery impacts thousands of Utah marriages each year.
-Many of these marriages will end in divorce.
-In many states, adultery can determine whether a spouse is eligible for alimony and can affect property division as well.
-This article will answer what impact adultery has on a Utah divorce.
-If you have additional questions after reading this article, contact at Utah family law attorney.
+Sadly, adultery affects thousands of Utah marriages each year and many of these marriages will end in divorce.
+In some states, adultery can determine whether a spouse is eligible for alimony and can affect property division as well.

-In Utah, adultery is defined as a married person having sexual intercourse voluntarily with someone other than that person’s spouse.
-Adultery is taken very seriously under Utah law and is a misdemeanor criminal offense.
+In Utah, the law defines adultery as a married person having sexual intercourse voluntarily with someone other than that person's spouse.
+As of 2019, adultery is no longer a crime in Utah, but it could impact other aspects of your life.
+(Utah Code Ann. § 76-7-103.)

-Utah courts will consider adultery when determining whether and how much alimony to award, but it's not a factor when dividing the couple’s property.
+Regardless of the type of divorce you file, Utah courts will consider adultery when determining whether and how much alimony to award.
+But, it's not a factor when dividing the couple's property.

-If you believe your spouse should not receive alimony because of an affair, you will need to gather evidence to prove that the affair occurred - this can include phone records, credit card or bank statements, and any other evidence that shows your spouse was unfaithful.
-Proving this in court can be complicated, so it's best to consult a family law attorney in your area to see if you will be able to prove your spouse’s adultery.
+If you believe your spouse should not receive alimony because of an affair, you will need to gather evidence to prove that the affair occurred.
+Evidence may include phone records, credit card or bank statements, and any other evidence that shows your spouse was unfaithful.
+Proving adultery in court can be complicated, so it's best to consult a family law attorney in your area to see if you will be able to prove your spouse's adultery.

-Often, during a marriage, one spouse becomes financially dependent on the other.
-Many marriages today have two working spouses, but most still involve some sort of division of labor, where one spouse is responsible for earning more income, while the other spouse is more responsible for taking care of the household or children.
+Often during a marriage, one spouse becomes financially dependent on the other.
+Many marriages today have two working spouses, but most still involve some labor division, where one spouse is responsible for earning more income while the other spouse is more responsible for taking care of the household or children.

 During a divorce, Utah courts can order the spouse earning more income to make payments to a financially dependent spouse called alimony.

 Utah courts consider the following factors when deciding alimony: